Pin itThe more traditional counterpart to the O'odham. Tree-lined fairways, raised greens, and a Coore-Crenshaw design that rewards accuracy.

-At approximately $250 in peak season, the Piipaash carries a higher price than the O'odham, which is an unusual dynamic for a course with lower public recognition.
-The pricing likely reflects dynamic demand patterns and the course's different character.
-Off-peak rates of $75 to $125 bring the value equation more in line with what most visitors would expect.
+Peak-season pricing of around $250 sits higher than the O'odham, an unusual dynamic given the lower public recognition.
+The ceiling likely reflects dynamic demand rather than design merit.
+Off-peak rates of $75 to $125 bring the value equation more in line with what most visitors would expect, and at that level it is a comfortable yes.

-The Piipaash will not generate the same architectural conversation as the O'odham, but it provides a well-designed, well-conditioned round that tests a different set of skills.
 For resort guests at Talking Stick who want to play both courses on the property, the Piipaash is the complement that makes the combination worthwhile rather than redundant.
+Pair with the O'odham, We-Ko-Pa Saguaro, Troon North Monument, or TPC Scottsdale Champions across a Scottsdale trip.
+Tee times are available through the booking link on this page.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.